Wang-kaifei/pAnno_pub/README.md

 - __multip_1__: Number of processes used in __step 1__ of database search stage.
 This should be adjusted based on available memory, genome size, and dataset scale.
 A preliminary test run is recommended to determine the optimal setting.
 - __multip_2__: Number of processes used in __step 2__ and DBReducer of database search stage.
 Because this step involves processing of the customized database, the configuration is particularly important.
 Proper settings can significantly improve search speed.
 It is recommended to run an initial test to determine the optimal parameters.
 - __activation_type__: Instrument type for your mass spectrometry datasets.
 Optional: HCD-FTMS, HCD-ITMS, CID-FTMS, CID-ITMS
-- __enzyme__: Enzyme cleavage type.
+- __enzyme__: Enzyme type.
 Default is "Trypsin KR_C", indicating cleavage by trypsin.
 Users may select other enzyme types as needed (see documentation at x).
+- __digest__: Specificity of enzyme.
+0 for Non-Specific; 1 for Semi-Specific; 3 for Fully-Specific
 - __max_clv_sites__: Maximum number of missed cleavage sites.
 Default is 3.
 - __selectmod__: Variable modifications.
 Choose appropriate modifications from documentation x, separated by semicolons.
 - __fixmod__: Fixed modifications.
 Use the same format as for selectmod.